drfurtado/ctbf/content/home/calendar.md

 Cesar Chavez Holiday|3/31/22
 Last day of Program|5/5/22

 ## COVID-19 Protocol

 {{% callout note %}}
-Currently, most of our sessions are being conducted online via Zoom.
-Note that the Zoom link will be sent via email 24 hours before each workout session.
-{{% /callout %}}

-{{% callout note %}}
-All faculty, staff, students and community members attending the in-person sessions are required to wear masks, practice social distance and complete the campus clearance survey for proof of entry into RE200.
+All faculty, staff, students and community members attending the `in-person` sessions are required to wear masks, practice social distance and complete the campus clearance survey for proof of entry into `RE 200`.

 **Redwood Hall 200 Proof of Entry:**